Skip to Content

 When possible, we will work with you to pursue a negotiated resolution through settlement or mediation to try to find cost-effective solutions to your case.
 When a fair marital settlement agreement or property settlement agreement is not possible, we are prepared to stand firm to ensure you receive what you are entitled to through the court system.

-Contact Pingel Family Law at (816) 208-8130 to let us help you at most your most critical, challenging moments with fairness, dignity and dedication.
+Contact Pingel Family Law at (816) 208-8130 to let our skilled legal team help you at most your most critical, challenging moments with fairness, dignity and dedication.
 We are tenacious, determined and passionate about protecting your rights.

 Testimonials SEE WHAT OUR CLIENTS AND OTHER LAWYERS IN THE COMMUNITY SAY ABOUT OUR AMAZING TEAM